California Environmental Quality Act (CEQA)

 Last updated

-Latest California Environmental Quality Act (CEQA) alerts
+Latest California Environmental Quality Act (CEQA) developments

-The most recent regulatory and guidance signals tracked by Foresight
+Source-backed regulatory and guidance signals tracked by Foresight, with the newest developments first.

 California Energy Commission Files CEQA Notice of Exemption for Propane-Based Ultra-Low GWP Heat Pump Demonstration